Historic GCU: The George Jay Gould Estate

 After George Gould's death, his heirs decided to sell the estate to the Sisters of Mercy.
 The Gould family could not have imagined the delight that the beauty of Georgian Court and its myriad treasures would afford an endless stream of visitors.
 The splendor of the Gilded Age has influenced and nurtured graduates of Georgian Court for nearly a century, continuing the marvelous legacy of the Gould estate.

 The estate featured an indoor swimming pool, court tennis court, bowling alley, all housed in what is now called the Casino (the court tennis court, bowling alley, and swimming pool have all been restored and maintained)--as well as a Japanese Garden, Formal Garden, and classical Italian Garden, which still grace the campus with their natural and sculptural beauty today.
 The estate is both a National Arboretum Site and a National Historic Site.
-For more information or to schedule a campus tour, contact the Office of Conferences and Special Events.
+Tours are offered Monday – Friday and selected Saturdays throughout the year.
+Please click here to schedule your campus tour.

 Postcards from the Gould era, circa 1920